Numerical treatment of interfaces for second-order wave equations: Conclusions

 Since the information passed along the interface is a time derivative, it behaves as a scalar with respect to coordinate changes in space \footnote{This is of course true in the case of scalar quantities.
 In the case we were dealing with systems of wave equations applied to tensor quantities, some coordinate transformations are unavoidable at interfaces.}.
 So, its values at both sides of the grid, namely at two different coordinate patches, should be identified without any change.
-By contrast, when using traditional SAT schemes and passing space derivatives of the fields, a coordinate transformation is needed in the generic case at which the boundary regions represent different coordinate patches.
+By contrast, when using $FO$-{\sl scheme} or $SO$-{\sl Mattsson et al.'s scheme} and passing space derivatives of the fields, a coordinate transformation is needed in the generic case at which the boundary regions represent different curvilinear coordinate patches.
 Thus the new scheme requires less coding and less computation.
-Furthermore, in non-trivial situations the SAT method requires the computation of the incoming modes at the boundary points to impose the correct penalties, in cases where the wave-equation systems are quasilinear, such as, for instance, general relativity, this is a major time-consuming task which can be also spared with the present scheme.

-This new method is not unique to second-order systems, for its underlying ideas can be applied to many cases of interest.
-In particular, it can be extended to the general case of symmetric hyperbolic first-order system.
+This new method of dealing with interfaces is not unique to second-order systems, for its underlying ideas can be applied to many cases of interest.
+In particular, it can be extended to the general case of symmetric hyperbolic first-order systems.
 This case is under present investigation.